peteroupc/peteroupc.github.io/graphics.md

 [^45]: Digitized sound is also known as pulse-code modulation (PCM) and is often stored in files ending in ".WAV".

-[^46]: The _Multimedia PC Specification_ (1991) required support in "multimedia PCs" for rendering at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
-The Multimedia PC level 2 specification (1993) required support in "multimedia PCs" for rendering at least 16-bit-per-sample stereo digitized sound at 44,100 Hz.
+[^46]: The _Multimedia PC Specification_ (1991) required support in "multimedia PCs" for playback of at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
+The Multimedia PC level 2 specification (1993) required support in "multimedia PCs" for playing back at least 16-bit-per-sample stereo digitized sound at 44,100 Hz.

 [^47]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.